CBorowski-dev/docs-operaton-org/content/update/minor/720-to-721/wls.md

 ---

-The following steps describe how to update the Camunda artifacts on an Oracle WebLogic application server in a shared process engine setting.
+The following steps describe how to update the Operaton artifacts on an Oracle WebLogic application server in a shared process engine setting.
 Throughout the procedure, refer to the [update guide][update-guide].
-If not already done, download the [Camunda 7.21 Oracle WebLogic distribution](https://artifacts.camunda.com/artifactory/camunda-bpm-ee/org/camunda/bpm/weblogic/camunda-bpm-weblogic/7.21.0-ee/).
+If not already done, download the [Operaton Oracle WebLogic distribution](https://artifacts.camunda.com/artifactory/camunda-bpm-ee/org/camunda/bpm/weblogic/camunda-bpm-weblogic/7.21.0-ee/).

 The update procedure takes the following steps:

-1. Uninstall the Camunda applications and archives.
+1. Uninstall the Operaton applications and archives.
-2. Replace Camunda core libraries.
+2. Replace Operaton core libraries.
-3. Replace optional Camunda dependencies.
+3. Replace optional Operaton dependencies.
-4. Maintain the Camunda 7 configuration.
+4. Maintain the Operatonconfiguration.
-5. Install the Camunda Archive.
+5. Install the Operaton Archive.
 6. Install the web applications.

 In each of the following steps, the identifier `$*_VERSION` refers to the current versions and the new versions of the artifacts.

-# 1. Uninstall the Camunda applications and archives
+# 1. Uninstall the Operaton applications and archives

-First, uninstall the Camunda web applications, namely the Camunda REST API (artifact name like `camunda-engine-rest`) and the Camunda applications Cockpit, Tasklist, and Admin (artifact name like `camunda-webapp`).
+First, uninstall the Operaton web applications, namely the Operaton REST API (artifact name like `camunda-engine-rest`) and the Operaton applications Cockpit, Tasklist, and Admin (artifact name like `camunda-webapp`).

-Uninstall the Camunda EAR.
+Uninstall the Operaton EAR.
 Its name should be `camunda-oracle-weblogic-ear-$PLATFORM_VERSION.ear`.

-# 2. Replace Camunda core libraries
+# 2. Replace Operaton core libraries

 After shutting down the server, replace the following libraries in `$WLS_DOMAIN_HOME/lib` with the equivalents from `$WLS_DISTRIBUTION/modules/lib`: